-- When the ignition is turned off, the ECU Logger is reset; next time it is activated, the existing data will be erased and a new log will be started. - If you wish to view or save the ECU log, you must do so before you restart the ECU Logger function.
+- When the ignition is turned off, the ECU Logger is reset; next time it is activated, the existing data will be erased and a new log will be started. - If you wish to view or save the ECU log, you must do so before you restart the ECU Logger function (by again exceeding the trigger values).
 YOU CANNOT GET BACK DATA THAT HAS BEEN ERASED!